htp2/continuum-manip-volumetric-drilling-plugin/README.md

 Most of the instructions below are the same as https://github.com/LCSR-SICKKIDS/volumetric_drilling (Thanks Adnan!), but there are some additions, particularly in the keyboard hotkey section.

+This pairs well with another plugin I wrote (https://github.com/htp2/ambf_trace_plugin), you might find reference to it in the launch file!

 ## 1. Installation Instructions:

 Lets call the absolute location of this package as **<volumetric_plugin_path>**.
 E.g. if you cloned this repo in your home folder, **<volumetric_plugin_path>** = `~/volumetric_drilling/` OR `/home/<username>/volumetric_plugin`